gloriabenoit/DNAnexus-GWAS/docs/jobs.md

 To specify the instance you chose, you need to add the `--instance-type` option to your `dx run` command.

-For more information on instances, check the [official doc on instance types](https://documentation.dnanexus.com/developer/api/running-analyses/instance-types).
+For more information on instances, check the official documentation on [instance types](https://documentation.dnanexus.com/developer/api/running-analyses/instance-types).

 ### Priority

 Jobs can have three types of priority:

 * `high` means your job will be completed once the ressources are available
+* `normal` means your job will wait for 15min to run in a `low` priority, and if no ressources are availables by then, will run in a `high` priority
 * `low` means your job will start once the ressources are available, but may be interrupted if `high` priority jobs need them
-* `normal` means your job will wait for 15min to run in a `low` priority, and if no ressources are availables by then, will run in a `high` priority

 Although a `high` priority assures for job completion, it is also pricier than a `low` priority one.